Doris Salcedo: Installations

 Salcedo's work has become increasingly installation-based.
 She uses gallery spaces or unusual locations to create art and environments that are politically and historically charged.
-Noviembre 6 y 7 (2002) is a work commemorating the seventeenth anniversary of the violent seizing of the Supreme Court in Bogotá on November 6 and 7, 1985.
+Noviembre 6 y 7 (2002) is a work commemorating the seventeenth anniversary of the violent seizure of the Supreme Court in Bogotá on November 6 and 7, 1985.
 Salcedo placed this piece in the new Palace of Justice.
-It took her over the course of 53 hours (the duration of the original siege) to place wooden chairs against the façade of the building being lowered from different points on its roof.
-Salcedo did this as creating “an act of memory”.
+It took her over 53 hours (the duration of the original siege) to place wooden chairs against the building's façade, which were lowered from different points on its roof.
+Salcedo did this by creating "an act of memory".
 Her goal was to re-inhabit the space that was forgotten.

-In 2003, in a work she called Installation for the 8th Istanbul Biennial, she did an installation in a commonplace street consisting of 1,500 wooden chairs stacked precariously in the space between two buildings.
+In 2003, in a work she called Installation for the 8th Istanbul Biennial, she installed 1,500 wooden chairs precariously in a commonplace street, stacked in the space between two buildings.

 In 2005, at the Castello di Rivoli, Salcedo reworked one of the institution's major rooms by extending the existing vaulted brick ceiling of the gallery.
 Subtly transforming the existing space, Abyss was designed to evoke thoughts of incarceration and entombment.

-In 2007, Salcedo became the eighth artist to have been commissioned to produce work for the Unilever turbine hall of the Tate Modern gallery in London for which she created Shibboleth, a 167-metre-long crack running the length of the hall's floor (pictured above) that Salcedo says "represents borders, the experience of immigrants, the experience of segregation, the experience of racial hatred.
+In 2007, Salcedo became the eighth artist to have been commissioned to produce work for the Unilever turbine hall of the Tate Modern gallery in London, for which she created Shibboleth, a 167-metre-long crack running the length of the hall's floor.
+Salcedo said it "represents borders, the experience of immigrants, the experience of segregation, the experience of racial hatred.
 It is the experience of a Third World person coming into the heart of Europe".
-In this way her installation represented exclusion, separation and otherness.
+In this way, her installation represented exclusion, separation and otherness.
+It was named by Frieze as No.21 of "The 25 Best Works of the 21st Century".

 Exhibitions

 Salcedo has exhibited in group exhibitions internationally including Carnegie International (1995), XXIV São Paulo Biennial (1998), Trace, The Liverpool Biennial of Contemporary Art (1999), Documenta XI, Kassel (2002), 8th Istanbul Biennial (2003), 'NeoHooDoo', PS1 Contemporary Art Centre, New York, The Menil Collection, Houston (2008), 'The New Décor', Hayward Gallery, London (2010), and the Allen Memorial Art Museum at Oberlin College (2014–15).
 Solo exhibitions include The New Museum of Contemporary Art, New York (1998), San Francisco Museum of Modern Art (1999 and 2005), Tate Britain, London (1999), Camden Arts Centre, London (2001), White Cube, London (2004), Tate Modern, London (2007), The 80's: A Topology (2007), and Inhotim, Centro de Arte Contemporânea, Belo Horizonte, (2008).
-From April 2010 through February 2013, the artist's installation “plegaria Muda” traveled to museums throughout Europe and South America, including MUAC, Mexico; Moderna Museet, Malmö and CAM Gulbenkian, Lisbon (2011); MAXXI Rome and Pinacoteca São Paulo (2012), the Museum of Contemporary Art, Chicago (2015), and the Solomon R. Guggenheim Museum.
+From April 2010 through February 2013, the artist's installation "plegaria Muda" traveled to museums throughout Europe and South America, including MUAC, Mexico; Moderna Museet, Malmö and CAM Gulbenkian, Lisbon (2011); MAXXI Rome and Pinacoteca São Paulo (2012), the Museum of Contemporary Art, Chicago (2015), and the Solomon R. Guggenheim Museum.
 (2015); and Harvard Art Museums (2016).